NativeScript/docs-v7/docs/core-concepts/navigation.md

 A more dynamic way of navigating can be done by providing a function that returns the instance of the page to which you want to navigate.

-### Example 3:  How to navigate to a page dynamically created via code.
 ``` JavaScript
 const pagesModule = require("tns-core-modules/ui/page");
 const labelModule = require("tns-core-modules/ui/label");